ysabri/GitDrive/docs/index.rst

         will rename the branch to that name.
 We use rename while creating workspaces to rename temp branches after we create the first commit on them since we need the first 10 SHAs characters from it.

+        3) *deleteBranch(repo: Repository, branch: Branch)*: Deletes the given branch.
+This does not force the deletion of the branch, ie. it won't delete un-merged branches.
+The function does not handle deleting the remote ref of the branch.
+In fact we don't handle pruning deleted branches from the remote.
+The function will error out if the branch being deleted is currently checked out.
+The function will be used to remove worksapces.

     **3.Checkout:**
         We have four functions from the checkout command.